Current Position

 A “reader” of the built environment, I explore landscapes with curiosity and scrutiny.
 Seeing the world through multiple lenses, across disciplines, and over time grew in part from spending my childhood exploring the edge of a lake and wetlands.
 My curiosity in the edge between the textured murk of the swamp and cultivated land evolved into an academic interest.
 I developed a passion for the relationship between people and the land.

 I explored this passion in undergraduate school (B.A.
 Architecture & Urbanism + Landscape Studies, Smith College) and graduate school (M.A.
 Ecological Landscape Design, The Conway School; M.S.
 Landscape Architecture, Penn State University) and applied it to real world problems working in the private sector for a firm and as a consultant.
 I have worked in higher education since 2015 teaching both undergraduate and graduate students in landscape architecture, ecological design, planning, and landscape studies.
-I am a licensed landscape architect in the state of Maine, and also engage in research about environmental behavior, aesthetics, and ecological systems.
+I am a licensed landscape architect in the state of Maine, and engage in research about environmental behavior, aesthetics, and ecological systems.

 Presentations (Selection)